Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 covering that village and establishing

-and link up with our major
+and link up with our 3rd and

-4th Divisions on the immediate right
+4th Divisions on the immediate right.

-I made a request to the general to
+I made a request to the General to

 be allowed to see the country

-Ahead of us but he insisted on
+ahead of us. but he insisted on

-my [?] at HQs to be on
+my remaining at HQs to be on

 hand. so the opportunity of seeing

-[?] and picking up sou-
+Framerville and picking up souvenirs

-Veneirs was lost.
+was lost.
 I collected a

-Cavalry horse that it had been
+Cavalry horse but it had been

-Shot thru the wind pipe so handed
+shot thro the wind pipe so handed

-it over to the veterinary section for
+it over to the Veterinary Section for

-Treatment.
+treatment.
 We had by this time gone

-Quite 7 miles and reports of the
+quite 7 miles and reports of the

-success of the Canadians and Fench
+success of the Canadians and French

-were most reassurng.
+were most reassuring.
 It was decided

-to make the attack at 4’15 in the
+to make the attack at 4.15 in the

 morning.
-The [lunny?] were getting
+The enemy were getting

-Active and needed watching
+active and needed watching

-So we had another sleepless
+so we had another sleepless

-night to took forward to but we
+night. to took forward to but we

 were expecting a short respite in